 There is no doubt Mobile TV is a key pillar in Bell's strategy to promote its broadcast content on multiple "screens" and attract new viewers, he said, pointing to the company's announcement that it had reached one million subscribers for the service.

 "It's fairly clear what they are intending to do by giving this particular deal," Lawford said.

 Telus mobile TV app subject to data cap

-Affordable and easy-to-use technology has made it easier than ever for small-scale creators and content owners to put video online, but when faced with the choice of viewing an independently produced video and having to worry about how much data you're using and watching an episode of American Idol that you know will fit into your 10-hour Bell plan and won't deplete your data, many mobile users will choose the latter, say Klass and other telecom analysts.
+Affordable and easy-to-use technology has made it easier than ever for small-scale creators and content owners to put video online, but when faced with the choice of viewing an independently produced video and having to worry about how much data you're using and watching an episode of American Idol that won't deplete your data, many mobile users will choose the latter, say Klass and other telecom analysts.